itsjareds/workload-balancer/README.md

 unit is given to each worker node at a time.
 When the work is complete, the node returns the finished workload to the master node with additional elapsed time data.
 If there is more work to be done, the master node will send the worker a new workload.
 This continues until all workloads are complete.
+The master node is not a worker; it only coordinates the rest of the nodes.

+A comparison of the approach of having the master node as a worker versus a coordination-only master node (fastdynamic) can be found in [Pretty Graphs](#pretty-graphs).

 Known issues
 ============